jotamarco/jotamarco.github.io/_pages/about.md

 ![](/images/news64.png)

 - The paper *Flexcomm Simulator: Exploring Energy Flexibility in Software Defined Networks with ns-3* was accepted for the 2023 Workshop on ns-3 (WNS3)

+- The paper *AGE: Automatic Performance Evaluation of API Gateways* was accepted for the 28th IEEE Symposium on Computers and Communications (ISCC)